 Understanding the ranking of the Teen Patti sequence is where you should start if you want to learn how to play Teen Patti.
 The game’s objective is to achieve the best Teen Patti sequence.

-Here are the rules you need to follow while creating different sequences:
+Here are the 3 patti rules you need to follow while creating different sequences:

-The decision on how to proceed is carried out after all the players gather an initial sum equally.
+- After all the players gather an initial sum equally, they proceed to play.
 All the stakes accumulate at the central pot.

-As per the Teen Patti rules of adding more funds and staking in the game, it is determined by each player’s decision on whether to go blind or seen, and this decision influences each player’s betting.
+- Adding more funds and staking in the game is done by each player’s decision on whether to go blind or seen, influencing each player’s betting.

 The rules of the betting process state that a seen player must bet two times or double as much as the blind player.
-To elaborate further, the betting process can be divided into 2 rounds.
+The process has 2 rounds.

 - In the first round, the ante, often known as the ‘chaal’, is the minimum amount wagered to begin the game and becomes the current stake.